smokeyfro/website/content/tutorials/going-headless-with-directus.md

 category: Going Headless
 difficulty: Easy
 type: Article
-searchTerms: directus, headless, cms
-excerpt: I'm a huge fan of Directus, the open-source headless content management system.
+description: I'm a huge fan of Directus, the open-source headless content management system.
 I've used it to create an online-learning app, a gardening app, as a page builder for client projects.
 It's incredibly versatile and provides so much out-the-box and is easy to extend.
 ---

 Content